rrra/www/content/calendar/2023/hamfest-testing.md

 categories = [ "License Testing" ]
 +++
 * Computerized testing only; paper tests will not be administered
-* *Bring Your Own Device* (i.e. laptop computer) suggested
+* *Bring Your Own Device* (e.g. laptop computer, tablet) suggested
 * Only 20 test seats available; pre-register on-line
-* Tests may be started between Noon and 1PM
+* Tests may be started between 11AM and Noon

 #### How to sign-up for your test